k-0016/k-0016/README.md

 # 👋 Hi, I'm Kishan!

-A seasoned Data Scientist with a Master of Science in Computer Science from the New Jersey Institute of Technology.
+I have a Master of Science in Computer Science from the New Jersey Institute of Technology.
 I specialize in harnessing machine learning to drive business insights and solutions.

 ## 🔍 Interests
 * Advanced Machine Learning and Predictive Analytics